nonplayer/hammercrawl/hc_core_player_3_rules.md

 The **Tactical Attack** is a special melee action available to all characters.
 Clever players may wish to forgo damaging actions in favor of using their attacks to impede their opponents or otherwise create tactical Boons for their team.
 This includes ideas such as bull rushing, tripping, feinting, and any actual melee attack meant to confound more than to harm.
 Provided this takes the form of a melee attack, these are resolved in the Melee phase, otherwise resolve them in the Misc.
 Phase..

 These attacks never do damage, but can instead set up temporary Boons and Banes.
-Any character can attempt a tactical attack, although Thieves and Halflings receive Boons to them. *After* rolling all of their attack dice during a melee action, a combatant can choose to declare one or more of their dice rolls (not necessarily hits!) as Tactical Attacks.
+Any character can attempt a tactical attack, although Explorers and Halflings receive Boons to them. *After* rolling all of their attack dice during a melee action, a combatant can choose to declare one or more of their dice rolls (not necessarily hits!) as Tactical Attacks.
 The player must vividly describe the special maneuver they are attempting, and then declare if it is saved by Mind or Body.
 The save should be fairly obvious: if it's a feint or trick then it's saved by Mind, while shoves and trips and the like are saved by Body.

 The target must make the relevant Save.
 If the attacker was using a special **Tactical Weapon** (such as a bola, whip, blowgun, etc), they make this save with a Bane.